apache/zeppelin/docs/interpreter/r.md

 * r-essentials
 * r-irkernel

-python, jupyter, grpcio and protobuf are required for [jupyter interpreter](../interpreter/jupyter.html), because IRKernel interpreter is based on jupyter interpreter.
+`python`, `jupyter`, `grpcio` and `protobuf` are required for [jupyter interpreter](../interpreter/jupyter.html), because IRKernel interpreter is based on [jupyter interpreter](../interpreter/jupyter.html).
 Others are for R runtime.

+Following are instructions of how to run R in yarn cluster.
+You can find all the code in the tutorial note `R Tutorial/3.
+R Conda Env in Yarn Mode`.

 ### Step 1

 We would suggest you to use conda pack to create archive of conda environment.
-Otherwise R interpreter will use the R executable in PATH of yarn container.

-Here's one example of yaml file which could be used to generate a conda environment with R and some useful R libraries.
+Here's one example of yaml file which is used to generate a conda environment with R and some useful R libraries.

 * Create a yaml file for conda environment, write the following content into file `r_env.yml`